 Do you need a special stuffer horn?

-You don’t need a special stuffing horn for fibrous casing.
+You don’t need a special stuffing horn for fibrous sausage casings.
 You just want to make sure you have one that’s the largest size you can fit for the casing, because it makes it easier to fill.

 Soaking the casing helps the fibrous casing stretch, and makes it more pliable, but make sure you squeeze the water out before you put it on the horn.
 When you are filling the casing from the horn, you want to fill it somewhat tight, so your hand is keeping the air out of the casing while you stuff.